grpc/proposal/A72-open-telemetry-tracing.md

   @Override
   void set(Metadata header, String key, String value) {
     if (key.equals("grpc-trace-bin")) {
-      // Slower path in C++.
+      // Slower path.
 It shows the decoding part of the just encoded
       // String at GrpcTraceBinPropagator.inject().
-This can also be used to
+This can be used to
       // propagate any other binary header.
       header.put(Metadata.Key.of(key, BINARY_BYTE_MARSHALLER), Base64.getDecoder().decode(value));
     } else if (key.endsWith("-bin")) {